Small oil firms hunt for cash as crude slump shuts IPO door

 Energy company listings shelved since July include Dubai’s oil-rig contractor Shelf Drilling, which was planning to list on the London Stock Exchange, and Samudra Energy, which owns oil and gas interests in Indonesia and was eyeing a listing in Singapore.

-“Projects and IPOs are being canceled and companies are stopping and thinking what they’re going to do next,” Ashley Wright, energy partner at legal firm Norton Rose Fulbright in Singapore, said.
+“Projects and IPOs are being cancelled and companies are stopping and thinking what they’re going to do next,” Ashley Wright, energy partner at legal firm Norton Rose Fulbright in Singapore, said.

 Since July, only one oil and gas producer or explorer, Savannah Petroleum, has listed on Britain’s Alternative Investment Market (AIM), a traditional source of funding for many small energy firms, according to accountancy firm UHY Hacker Young.